 The FDA defines sweeteners as: “…commonly used as sugar substitutes or sugar alternatives because they are many times sweeter than sugar but contribute only a few or no calories when added to foods”.

 This means that regular sugar, honey, and Agave nectar/syrup don’t fall into the sweetener category.
-However, I do want to address these shortly before moving on to the real natural and artificial sweeteners, since I’ve seen claims of how honey and agave won’t impact blood sugar in the same way as sugar.
+However, I do want to address these quickly before moving on to the real natural and artificial sweeteners, since I’ve seen claims of how honey and agave won’t impact blood sugar in the same way as sugar.

 Sugar substitutes that are NOT blood sugar friendly